Mago (song)

 "Mago" (stylized in all caps) is a song recorded by South Korean girl group GFriend for their third Korean-language studio album Walpurgis Night.
 The song was released as the title track of the album on November 9, 2020 by Source Music.
-It is the group’s final release before their departure from Source Music.
+It is the group’s final release before their departure from Source Music and disbandment on May 2021.

 Background

 On October 31, 2020, a sneak peek of the song and its music video has been shown during the group's online concert GFriend C:ON.
 On the same day, members Eunha and Umji appeared on the show Knowing Bros and showcased a tip of the song and its choreography.

 Composition

 The song was written and produced by FRANTS.
 Many other producers also participated in writing the song: "hitman" bang, Kyler Niko, Paulina Cerrilla, Cho Yoon-kyung, Alice Vicious, Cazzi Opeia, Ellen Berg, JADED JANE, Noisy Citizen, Justin Reinstein and JJean.
 Members Eunha, Yuju and Umji participated as well in writing lyrics for the song.

 The song was described by Teen Vogue's Sara Delgado as "the most striking videos to come from GFriend to date".